BougSoon-Studio/geographyx-api/README.md

 ## Contact

-You can contact us via email at `contact@blonality-studio`.
+You can contact us via email at `contact@blonality-studio.000.pe`.